astropy/astropy-APEs/APE0.rst

 which must be seconded by an additional Voting Member.
 The vote must conclude no more than three months after the motion is seconded.
 Removal requires approval by two-thirds of all active Voting Members at the time the motion is made.
-The motion, second, and vote will be held in private.
+The motion, second, and vote will be by secret ballot.
 Removal under this provision will be reflected by updating the list of Voting Members.
 A member removed via this mechanism does not have emeritus status.